SBU-Sports-Metrics/Project-Workflow/README.md

 It goes without saying that we all need to read the full assignment PDF, rubric in 507 syllabus.

-**Sid and Jaison** it would be great if you both could individually map the assignment pdf to the rubric and list simple steps and deliverables for the project.
+**Sid and Jaison** created the documents about deliverables and the ask.
+Will bring them togther with the assignment pdf; so we know the nature of the beast we are dealing with.

-**Initial discovery** by looking at the datasets early as Paul and Sid are doing will help identify initial metrics etc that we can make a note of any discuss in the team meeting
+**Initial discovery** by looking at the datasets early as Paul is doing will help identify initial metrics etc that we can make a note of any discuss in the team meeting.

 ## Basics

 As this is a collaborative project on Github, a great way to manage and deliver this project is by

+- **Slow Down**
+    - LOGIC > The assignment started this wednesday at night; most of us will need time to wrap our heads around it. we need to be patient and not rush as that might risk ovehwelming the rest.

 - Formalizing individual **roles** and **work scope**
     - LOGIC > If we have overlapping roles it will create chaos and discord, impacting project deliverables.